mmrobins/franklin-battery-scheduler/README.md

 I don't know except manually adjust the cron jobs when it happens, but if you think of something better, please open an issue or PR!

+### Can I run this without internet directly connected to the franklin AP wifi point?

+Not yet...
+I haven't yet figured out how the mobile app communicates with the wifi or bluetooth AP directly.
+If you have any ideas, please open an issue or PR!

 ## License